-This web-site is a ‘work-in-progress’.
+This web-site is still a ‘work-in-progress’.

-I have found references to various Gwinnett individuals before 1575 but not been able to link them in to the main family as yet so George, Eleanor and Richard are currently at the top of my Gwinnett tree.
-Further down the tree are a couple of noted individuals, namely the dramatist Richard Gwinnett (1675 – 1717) and Button Gwinnett (1735 – 1777) who signed the American Declaration of Independence on 4th July 1776.
+I have found references to various Gwinnett individuals before the 1570s but not been able to link them in to the main family as yet so George, Eleanor and Richard are currently at the top of my Gwinnett tree.
+Further down the tree are a few noted individuals, including the dramatist Richard Gwinnett (1675 – 1717) and Button Gwinnett (1735 – 1777) who signed the American Declaration of Independence on 4th July 1776.

 To be continued …….